LDAWG-a11y/a11yWebApp/src/guides/using-office-365-accessibility-assistant.md

 ## PAC 2024

-Open PAC 2024 and drag and drop the PDF file onto Document selection tool
+Open [PAC 2024 (external website)](https://pac.pdf-accessibility.org/en) and drag and drop the PDF file onto Document selection tool
 The test will run and errors will be reported